-KW extraction is therefore normally followed by additional methods - for example, close reading of concordance lines (Egbert and Baker 2019:56), collocation analysis of KWs (e.g., Gabrielatos and Baker 2008), key multi-word expressions, n-grams or clusters (Partington and Morley 2004; Mahlberg 2007; and Fischer-Starcke 2009), or examining links between KWs (Scott and Tribble 2006: 73) within a larger span of words.
+KW extraction is therefore normally followed by additional methods - for example, close reading of concordance lines [...], collocation analysis of KWs [...], key multi-word expressions, n-grams or clusters [...], or examining links between KWs [...] within a larger span of words.

-Our first step is mostly concerned with disambiguating the keywords in the contextfree list that such analyses return.
+Our first step is mostly concerned with disambiguating the keywords in the context-free list that such analyses return.
 As in many keyness analyses, but maybe especially in a case like this where the target corpus consists of highly specialized academic expert writing, keywords returned by an analysis may be unclear or ambiguous.
 An analyst might simply not know what the keyword means; for instance many abbreviations - ones that turned out to be names of corpora (e.g., GECO for the German Conversations database) or linguistic terms (e.g., centering, which was not used in the statistical sense) or words like nom (nominal? nominative?) - were not immediately clear to the present authors; the same is true for many words that turned out to be names: Is Stefanie Stefanie Wulff or Stefanie Shattuck-Hufnagel?
 Is Paul Paul Hopper or Paul Rayson?
 Is Manfred Manfred Krug or Manfred Krifka?
 And Walter who?
 (DeGruyter, actually.)

-To address this without having to search all articles and read potentially thousands of concordance lines, we adopted a distributional-semantics kind of approach using the R package wordVectors (Schmidt & Li 2015), an R implementation of the word2vec algorithm.
+To address this without having to search all articles and read potentially thousands of concordance lines, we adopted a distributional-semantics kind of approach using the R package wordVectors (Schmidt and Li 2015), an R implementation of the word2vec algorithm.
 Specifically, we trained a word2vec model on all CLLT articles, specifically a 300-dimensional skip-gram model with a context window size of 4, a frequency threshold of 3, and 35 training iterations.
-Then, we used that trained model to retrieve the top 14 most similar words (as measured by the cosine distance) in the articles for the top 3000 keywords (as per the amalgam score) and added them to the keyness results returned by the function.
+Then, we used that trained model to retrieve the top 14 most similar words (as measured by the cosine distance) in the articles for the top 3,000 keywords (as per the amalgam score) and added them to the keyness results returned by the function.
 For any names or other words whose meaning was unclear in the context-free keywords list, we could then turn to their closest neighbors, which, following Gries (under review), we will refer to as deep key collocates, for context and disambiguation.

-Using a combination of our general corpus-linguistic knowledge and the deep key collocates the word2vec approach provided for each keyword, we then heuristically annotated the top 1200 keywords in terms of semantic groups of interest such as
+Using a combination of our general corpus-linguistic knowledge and the deep key collocates the word2vec approach provided for each keyword, we then heuristically annotated the top 1,200 keywords in terms of semantic groups of interest such as

-- author names (from papers themselves and of course reference sections);3 - corpus names (e.g., PDTB (Penn Discourse Treebank), MAONZE (Māori and New Zealand English), or CallHome, etc.);
+- author names (from papers themselves and of course reference sections); - corpus names (e.g., PDTB (Penn Discourse Treebank), MAONZE (Māori and New Zealand English), or CallHome, etc.);

-3 Unfortunately, the three journals differ in their policies regarding the use of first names: CLLT provides full first names whereas Corpora and IJCL unfortunately only provide initials, so while there are some last names that are key for CLLT, a sizable proportion of the interpretation below is based on first names and must therefore be understood as being less contrastive (CLLT vs. {Corpora and IJCL} and more 'CLLT-internal' so to speak.
+Unfortunately, the three journals differ in their policies regarding the use of first names: CLLT provides full first names whereas Corpora and IJCL unfortunately only provide initials, so while there are some last names that are key for CLLT, a sizable proportion of the interpretation below is based on first names and must therefore be understood as being less contrastive (CLLT versus {Corpora and IJCL}) and more 'CLLT-internal' so to speak.